cryptobuks/ibtci.github.io/assets/doc/README.md

 	}
 });
 ```
-It'll just make the call function.
+It will just make the call function.
 This return object :

 ```js
 var result = {